DLC-link/dlc-clarity/README.md

 ```
 ## Useful to note

-### Small App for scripts
+### Scripts
-This repo contains a small react app to help running small scripts & showcasing some interactions with our contracts.
-It is a work in progress.
-Can be found [here](app/).
+This repo contains scripts that help interacting with our contracts.
+Create a `.env` in the root folder, following the `.env.template` file.
+Then, after an `npm install`, scripts can be ran using `dlc-link-stacks`.
+Run `dlc-link-stacks --help` to see the possibilities.
+Scripts can be found [here](scripts/).
 ### Mocknet deployment

 This repo temporarily contains the older versions of our contracts in the `legacy-contracts` folder.